 Look around the world since the start of the century.
 The human body is healthier.
 It is our mind that is needing attention.
 Let’s make the starting decade one of mental renewal.

-In a world where nations and cultures are regressing towards their traditional roots, will cities be able to resist and remain an oasis for creativity, immigrants and daring?
+In a world where nations and cultures are regressing towards their traditional roots, where will we find the oases for creativity, new blood, unconventional ideas and daring?

 Soft power is aspirational - is America losing it ?
 China will need to learn the art of soft power - historically it is used to controlling as opposed to seducing.